pragmint/open-practices/practices/enable-self-service-monitoring-dashboards.md

 * You're a developer or QA that needs easier access to up-to-date information from Production to troubleshoot issues.
 * You're an engineering leader with a focus on decreasing your team's mean time to recovery (MTTR).
 ## How to Gain Traction
+### Do A Spike

+#### Locate the Data Your Team Needs
+Evaluate recent incidents your team has handled to determine what monitoring data was needed to resolve the incident.
+Find where that data is located and document how your team gets access to the data with the current process.

+#### Identify Data Security Concerns
+Review the data for possible security concerns.
+If any sensitive data (e.g., PII, PCI, HIPPA, etc.) is in your list, consider how it could be replaced or obfuscated.

+### Secure a Champion From Leadership
+When providing access to potentially sensitive data -- especially when removing existing access controls -- executive sponsorship is essential.
+The champion should be able to help address data access requirements to ensure the company maintains compliance with any relevant regulations.
 ## Lessons From The Field

 ## Deciding to Pitch or Polish